pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 <img width="500" src="/static/images/flask-tutorial-method-not-allowed.png">

 Well, perhaps not entirely incomprehensible.
 It says "method not allowed".
-Previously we were using the "get" method to get our page, but we told the form that it should use the post message when the data was submitted.
+Previously we were using the "get" method to get our page, but we just told the form that it should use the "post" method when the data was submitted.
 So Flask is telling us that it's not going to allow that page to be requested with the "post" method.